 Konstantin Kirchheim

-I am currently a PhD student at the Otto-von-Guericke University Magdeburg (Germany) in the department of computer science.
+I am currently a PhD student at the Otto-von-Guericke University Magdeburg (Germany) in the Department of Computer Science.

-My research focusses on anomaly detection in high-dimensional data with deep learning models, and more recently with neuro-symbolic methods, mostly on image, video and text data.
+My research focuses on anomaly detection in high-dimensional data with deep learning models, and more recently with neuro-symbolic methods, mostly on image, video and text data.
 I also did some work on reproducibility of experiments involving deep learning models, as well as mining of academic literature.

-I maintain pytorch-ood, a python library for out-of-distribution detection with deep neural networks.
+I maintain pytorch-ood, a Python library for out-of-distribution detection with deep neural networks.

 On the right, you can find a rather dated picture of me in the style of an image from Picasso’s blue period.
 It was generated with Neural Style Transfer.